Eric Snow: Coaching career

-Snow was hired as assistant coach for the Texas Legends in 2017 through NBA's Assistant Coaches Program (ACP) after his two-year spell as assistant coach for the Florida Atlantic University.
-Prior to that, Snow had been the director of player development for the Southern Methodist University through 2012–2014.
+Snow was hired as assistant coach for the Texas Legends of the NBA's G League in 2017 through NBA's Assistant Coaches Program (ACP).
+As of the 2020-2021 season, he was the Legends associate head coach, but was not on the staff the following season.
+Prior to joining the Legends, Snow served two years as an assistant coach for the Florida Atlantic University.
+Prior to that, Snow had been the director of player development for the Southern Methodist University from 2012–2014, under his former NBA coach, Larry Brown.